Manipulating and Measuring Model Interpretability: Experiment 3: Weight of Advice

-Weight of advice quantifies the degree to which people update their beliefs (e.g., predictions made \emph{before} seeing the model's predictions) toward advice they are given (e.g., the model's predictions).
-In the context of our experiment, it is defined as $\lvert{u_{2} - u_{1}}\rvert \,/\, \lvert{m - u_{1}}\rvert$, where $m$ is the model's prediction, $u_{1}$ is the participant's initial prediction of the apartment's price before seeing $m$, and $u_2$ is the participant's final prediction of the apartment's price after seeing $m$.
-It is equal to 1 if the participant's final prediction matches the model's prediction and equal to 0.5 if the participant averages their initial prediction and the model's prediction.
+\edit{ Weight of advice quantifies the extent to which people update their beliefs (e.g., their own predictions made \emph{before} seeing a model's predictions) toward any advice they are given (e.g., the model's predictions).
+In the context of our first two experiments, each participant's weight of advice for each apartment is defined as $\frac{\lvert{u^{(2)}_a - u^{(1)}_a}\rvert}{\lvert{m - u^{(1)}_a}\rvert}$, where $m$ is the model's prediction of the apartment's selling price , $u^{(1)}_a$ is the participant's initial prediction of the apartment's selling price before seeing $m$, and $u^{(2)}_a$ is the participant's final prediction of the apartment's selling price after seeing $m$.
+Weight of advice is equal to 1 if the participant's final prediction matches the model's prediction and equal to 0.5 if the participant averages their initial prediction and the model's prediction. }

-To understand the benefits of comparing weight of advice across the conditions, consider the scenario in which a participant's final prediction $u_2$ is close to the model's prediction $m$.
-There are different reasons why this might happen.
-On the one hand, it could be the case that the initial prediction $u_1$ was far from $m$ and the participant made a significant update to their initial prediction based on the model.
-On the other hand, it could be the case that the initial prediction $u_1$ was already close to $m$ and the participant did not update her prediction at all.
-These two scenarios are indistinguishable in terms of the participant's deviation from the model's prediction.
-In contrast, weight of advice would be high in the first case and low in the second.\looseness=-1
+\edit{ To understand the benefits of weight of advice, consider the scenario in which a participant's final prediction $u^{(2)}_a$ is close to the model's prediction $m$.
+There are two reasons why this might happen.
+On the one hand, it could be the case that the participant's initial prediction $u^{(1)}_a$ was far from $m$ and they made a significant update to their initial prediction after seeing the model's prediction.
+On the other hand, it could be the case that the participant's initial prediction $u^{(1)}_a$ was already close to $m$, so they did not update their prediction at all after seeing the model's prediction.
+The absolute difference between the model's prediction $m$ and the participant's final prediction $u^{(2)}_a$ does not distinguish between these two cases.
+In contrast, weight of advice does---i.e., it will be high in the first case and low in the second. }